microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 ## Conclusion

 This is a high level overview of how to run Stable Diffusion in C#.
 It covered the main concepts and provided examples on how to implement it.
 To get the full code, check out the [Stable Diffusion C# Sample](https://github.com/cassiebreviu/StableDiffusion).

-## Understanding the model in Python with Diffusers from Hugging Face

-When taking a prebuilt model and operationalizing it, its useful to take a moment and understand the models in this pipeline.
-This code is based on the Hugging Face Diffusers Library and Blog.
-If you want to learn more about how it works [check out this amazing blog post](https://huggingface.co/blog/stable_diffusion) for more details!

 ## Resources
 - [Stable Diffusion C# Sample Source Code](https://github.com/cassiebreviu/StableDiffusion)